Paramedic Training Offered at Rural Sites

 A "distance ed" site usually consists of 3-5 co-located students outside of Weber and Davis Counties.
 Students are expected to "collect" at a designated learning site for each interactive video lecture.
 Starting in 2014, skills will be done in a Friday-Saturday "skills weekend" model model at the Ogden, Utah campus.
 Projected skills weekends for for the 2014 start include:

 (To be determined)

 We plan the Friday skill lab to be 1000 - 1700 and the Saturday skill lab to be 0800-1500 to facilitate longer distance drivers.
 Students in Weber and Davis Counties are expected to attend the evening "face-to face" class session on the Ogden Campus.

 Starting catalog year 2006-2007, all students must have the following prerequisites with a "C" or better before starting any Weber State Paramedic Program:

 - Documented 2 credits in Medical Terminology

 - Documented 8 credits of "matched set" Anatomy and Physiology

 - Minimum GPA of 2.7

 Class is held on Tuesday and Thursday evenings from 1800-2200.
-The 16 month, (4 semesters) program starts each fall semester and is subject to minimum student enrollment requirements.
+The 16 month, (4 semesters) program starts each "even year" fall semester and is subject to minimum student enrollment requirements.
 Class attendance is mandatory as this program is not provided in an "asynchronous" or "TIVO" format.

 More details about the department's distance learning program, including site selection, cost, time commitments and student prerequisites, can be found here: Program Details